 Google takes this very, very seriously.
 Experts with relevant expertise need to write or review the content.

-1. Formal – this is people that are Health-related Medical, Financial, and Legal Industries
+1. Formal – this is people that are in health-related Medical, Financial, and Legal Industries

 2. Everyday Expertise – this could be people that share their own life experiences